 While LEDs still cost a bit more than other types of bulbs, prices have dropped precipitously since their first market appearance in the 1960s.
 The other big thing that’s changed over the years?
-There are now a dizzying number of LED bulbs available.
+There is now a dizzying number of LED bulbs available.

 Are you thinking about switching to LED?
-Continue below for our guide to everything you need to know about this energy-saving light solution, as well as to see our top picks among the best LED bulb options available.
+Continue below for a guide to everything you need to know about this energy-saving light solution, as well as to see some top picks among the best LED bulb options available.